RockySheoran/Weather-app/README.md

 # Weather App

 Welcome to the Weather App repository!
 This project is a web application that provides real-time weather updates for any location.
-It utilizes HTML, CSS, and JavaScript to deliver a user-friendly interface and fetches data using the OpenWeatherMap API.
+It utilizes react to deliver a user-friendly interface and fetches data using the OpenWeatherMap API.

 ## Features